 Sarah Greene died in March of 1907.
 Her children continued to live at 402 Marlborough in 1908.
 By 1910, they had moved to 341 Marlborough.

 By the 1908-1909 winter season, 402 Marlborough was the home of Mrs. Frances Duer (Jones) Key, the former wife of John James Key, and their two daughters, Jean Frances Duer Key and Katherine Voorhis Key.
 They previously had lived at 6 Gloucester.

-They continued to live at 402 Marlborough in 1910, but had moved to 341 Marlborough by 1911.
+They continued to live at 402 Marlborough during the 1909-1910 winter season, but moved thereafter to 341 Marlborough.

 Russell Fessenden was a banker, president of the American Trust Company.

 The Fessendens continued to live at 402 Marlborough during the 1916-1917 winter season, but moved thereafter.
 In January of 1920, at the time of the US Census, the Fessendens and Henry B. W. Snelling were living in Brookline with Christine Fessenden’s unmarried aunt, Emma Williams.